Indian Coast Guard

 The Indian Coast Guard (ICG) is a maritime law enforcement and search and rescue agency for India with jurisdiction over its territorial waters, including its contiguous zone and exclusive economic zone.
-It was started on 1 February 1977 and formally established on 18 August 1978 by the Coast Guard Act, 1978 of the Parliament of India.
+It was started in February 1977 and formally established in August 1978 by the Coast Guard Act, 1978 of the Parliament of India.
 It operates under the Ministry of Defence.

 The ICG works in close cooperation with the Indian Navy, the Department of Fisheries, the Department of Revenue (Customs), and the Coastal Police of the State Police Forces, and the Central Armed Police Forces.

 History

 The establishment of the Indian Coast Guard was first proposed by the Indian Navy to provide non-military maritime services to the nation.
-In the 1960s, sea-borne smuggling of goods was threatening India's domestic economy.
+In the 1960s, sea-borne smuggling of goods was threatening to destroy India's domestic economy.
 The Indian Customs Department frequently called upon the Indian Navy for assistance with patrol and interception in the anti-smuggling effort.

 The Nagchaudhuri Committee was constituted with participation from the Indian Navy and the Indian Air Force to study the problem.
 In August 1971, the committee identified the requirement to patrol India's vast coastline, set up a registry of offshore fishing vessels to identify illegal activity, and establish a capable and well-equipped force to intercept vessels engaged in illegal activities.
 The committee also looked at the number and nature of the equipment, infrastructure, and personnel required to provide those services.